kaistomics/DeepNeo/README.md

 “MHC II immunogenicity shapes the neoepitope landscape in human tumors” Nature Genetics (2023)

+"DeepNeo: a webserver for predicting immunogenic neoantigens" Nucleic Acids Research (2023)

 ## Update:

+DeepNeo-v2 is now available!
+This repo provides source code only for DeepNeo-v1.
+We recommend using web server version.
 Webserver for an updated version of DeepNeo is available at https://deepneo.net

 *The webserver is currently undergoing maintenance.
 It will be available again on 6/6/2023

 ![alt text](deepneo-web.png)

+## Download and install: